 37. Strategic Objective 2 is to prevent acute hunger and invest in disaster preparedness and mitigation measures.
-The Annual Performance Reports show that in 2010, 80 percent of projects reporting under Strategic Objective 2 showed improvement in food consumption scores to prevent acute hunger (Figure 6).
+The APRs show "strong progress" in projects reporting under Strategic Objective 2, with 69 percent showing improvement in food consumption scores to prevent acute hunger in 2011 (Figure 6).